riv-dev/code_checker/README.md

 Cross checking between .html and .scss files
 - Makes sure hover styles are applied to 'a', 'input', 'button' tags only
+- Makes sure all 'a', 'input', and 'button' tags have hover style defined

 ## Directions to run as a tool on the command line
 ### Install the tool